nebulab/playbook/people-ops/international-compensation.html.md

 mainly means that we can't hire people in that area;
 - having a strict salary structure will bring high competitiveness in low salary regions – this will bring a geographical concentration of team members, instead of a distributed team which represents our main goal.
-Besides, people who are unhappy with their job are less likely to leave if their compensation is higher than the average market one;
+Besides, we don’t want unhappy employees keeping their job at Nebulab simply because they have a competitive salary;
-- it's fair for anyone having the same wage for the same role, as far as discretional – team members are treated equally by the company, which brings a sense of fairness to the team.
+- it's fair for anyone having the same relative wage for the same role – team members are treated equally by the company, which brings a sense of fairness to the team.

 ## The Location factor